sonicavionics/sonicavionics.com/docs/index.md

 This is the Sonic Avionics documentation and blog.

-Sonic Avionics will create open source avionics products for high powered rocketry.
+Sonic Avionics is a research organization that focuses on avionics systems.
+We will create open source non profit avionincs sytems for use in high powered rocketry.

 <!-- <figure markdown="span">